-Getting organized, preparing the home, and learning how to give personal care are important preparations.
+Preparing the home, getting organized and learning how to give personal care are important preparations.
 Being prepared builds confidence in our ability to provide good care and helps us to remain calm during difficult or stressful times.

 Taking care of ourselves as we give care to another is equally important; and nourishing our soul is a requirement for joyful caring.

-Throughout our experiences as caregivers we often experienced joy, but we must admit, we were not always joyful!
-We tired, we vented, our patience ran thin, and sometimes we even wondered why were caregivers.
-During times like those we reminded ourselves to restore and nurture our weary body, mind and soul.
-The respite replenished our spirit and we were ready again to do better.
+We often experience joy while caring for our loved ones, but we must admit, we were not always joyful!
+We tire, we vent and our patience runs thin.
+During times like this, we remind ourselves to restore and nurture our tired bodies, minds and souls.
+The respite replenishes our spirits and we are ready again to do better.
 The caregiver's journey is like that.

 Finding and sharing your joy with the one you are caring for is deeply rewarding.
 May you discover and explore the many opportunities to create and nurture this spirit of joyfulness while you are giving your time and loving care to another.